Islam El Shehaby

-Islam El-Shehaby (إسلام الشهابي ʾIslām ash-Shahābī; born 1 August 1982) is an Egyptian former judoka.
+Islam El Shehaby (إسلام الشهابي ʾIslām ash-Shahābī; born 1 August 1982) is an Egyptian former judoka.

-He competed at the 2008, 2012, and 2016 Summer Olympics.
-El Shehaby was a nine-time African Champion (2002–13), and was the world bronze medalist in 2010 in Tokyo.
-He won five World Cup medals, and competitions in Abu Dhabi, Düsseldorf, Moscow, Qingdao, Cairo and Baku.
-El Shehaby won silver at the 2016 Grand Prix Düsseldorf in the O100 classification.
+El Shehaby competed at the 2004, 2008, 2012, and 2016 Summer Olympics.
+El Shehaby was a nine-time African Champion (2002–13), and was a world bronze medalist at the 2010 World Judo Championships.
+El Shehaby won five World Cup medals, and competitions in Abu Dhabi 2009, Düsseldorf 2010, Moscow 2010, Qingdao 2010, and Baku 2011.
+El Shehaby won silver at the 2016 Düsseldorf Grand Prix in the +100 kg category.

-Following controversy regarding his refusal to shake the hand of Israeli judoka Or Sasson, who defeated him at the 2016 Summer Olympics, he retired in August 2016.
+Following controversy regarding his refusal to shake the hand of Israeli judoka Or Sasson, who defeated him at the 2016 Summer Olympics, El Shehaby retired in August 2016.
 The Disciplinary Committee of the International Olympic Committee issued a "severe reprimand" to El Shehaby for behavior violating "the rules of fair play and against the spirit of friendship embodied in the Olympic Values," and he was sent home before the Olympics closing ceremony.